-On average, the results of blepharoplasty last for five to 10 years.
+On average, the results of blepharoplasty last for 12-15 years.
 The natural process of aging means that your eyelids may still change over time.
 However, for some patients, blepharoplasty lasts a lifetime.

 How long your blepharoplasty lasts will depend on a variety of factors.
 These include lifestyle factors like smoking and sun exposure as well as your age at the time of the procedure.